BasilTas/collectiveaccess-docker-starter-kit/architecture.md

 This architecture provides:

-- clean separation of Providence and Pawtucket
+- clean separation of application and database
 - shared media storage
 - modern PHP and MySQL versions
 - correct routing
 - reproducible Docker builds
-- easy migration from IIS or other environments
+- reliable MySQL tuning
+- predictable behaviour on Windows, macOS, and Linux

 See other documents in `/docs` for installation, configuration, routing, and troubleshooting.